-1 Arrian seems to think that this took place at Zariaspa, but it is more probable that it was at Maincanda, his head-quarters in the north.
+1 Arrian seems to think that this took place at Zariaspa, but it is more probable that it was at Maracanda, his head-quarters in the north.

-[&]quot;Qurtius VIII.
-I. Airian IV.
+2 Curtius VIII.
+I. Arrian IV.
 17. The latter does not mention Clitus, but there is no reason why we should doubt Curtius.

-3 So Arrian, Alanb: IV, 17. fm.
-Curtius makes his wife murder force in occupation and by the numerous colonies of veterans which had been founded.
+3 So Arrian, Anab: IV, 17. fin.
+Curtius makes his wife murder him.